sidwellr/Variations/patterns/patterns.md

 [![](snowflake_wf-1.png)](snowflake_wf-1.flame) [![](snowflake_wf-2.png)](snowflake_wf-2.flame)

 To animate snowflake growth, start with a low value for max_iter at the beginning of the animation and increase it as the animation progresses.
+[Samples (pdf)](snowflake-samples.pdf)

 | Parameter | Description |
 | --- | --- |